 “We want to create something that lasts and that will work,” said Matovu.
 “We don't want to show some Black professionals doing well; we're not here to create unicorns to work in your firms.
 We are here to make the financial and professional services sector an environment where talented Black professionals will not just have jobs but be able to forge careers.”

-For more information on the Black Talent Charter, visit: www.blacktalentcharter.com
+For more information on the Black Talent Charter and to sign up, visit: www.blacktalentcharter.com

 Black Talent Charter